zzzprojects/learn-orm/tutorials/efcore-check-constraints/validation-constraints.md

 }
 ```

-To register the contraints, we need to call the `UseValidationCheckConstraints()` method
+To register the contraints, we need to call the `UseValidationCheckConstraints()` method.

 ```csharp
 public class BookStore : DbContext